-I highly recommend Wilson’s, The Creation: An Appeal to Save Life on Earth, to those who are naturalists, humanists, and environmentalists who seek an overview of biology and current environmental devastation.
+I highly recommend Wilson’s The Creation: An Appeal to Save Life on Earth to naturalists, humanists, climate scientists, and environmentalists who seek an overview of biology and current environmental devastation.
 I also recommend the book to those who are Christian or subscribe to other religious beliefs.
 E.O.
 Wilson’s argument explains why the denial of the above-mentioned ramifications will only lead to our extinction as a species and the ultimate end of life on Earth as we know it.

-A bit about the author, Edward O. Wilson:
+A bit about the author, Dr. Edward O. Wilson: